 - carbonated sodas or water

 Try not to lie down within a few hours of eating to prevent GERD symptoms.
-Speak to your healthcare provider before using herbal supplements or other medications to soothe a sore throat.
-Although the pain is uncomfortable, treating your symptoms safely is crucial.
+Talk to your doctor before using herbal supplements or other medications to soothe a sore throat.
+Although the pain is uncomfortable, it’s important to treat your symptoms safely.